Faculty/Staff

 Stefanie East

-Stefanie Hicks East is a lecturer in the Hall School of Journalism and Communication, as well as the adviser for the university's student newspaper, The Tropolitan.
-She earned both her B.S. in Broadcast Journalism and M.S. in Strategic Communication from Troy University and is working toward her Ph.D. in Communication from Regent University.
+Stefanie Hicks East is an assistant professor in the Hall School of Journalism and Communication.
+She earned both her B.S. in Broadcast Journalism and M.S. in Strategic Communication from Troy University and is a Communication Ph.D. candidate at Regent University.
 Ms. East worked in the media industry for nearly 20 years, most recently as the evening news anchor at Alabama News Network, the CBS and ABC affiliates for central, west, and south Alabama.
 While there she was awarded “Best TV News Anchor” by the Alabama Associated Press, and “Best News Series” by both the Alabama Associated Press and the Alabama Broadcaster’s Association.
 She began her career at WTVY in Dothan, Alabama, where she anchored and produced the morning newscast.
 After her news career, she transitioned into PR where she served as the director of communications for the State of Alabama's Office of Information Technology.

 Dr. Shari Hoppin